 When contribution amounts are withdrawn, they are also referred to as Post-Secondary Education Payments (PSE).

 Note: if the original contributions being withdrawn had generated a matching government grant, the grant must be repaid to the government (unless when withdrawn by the child).

 Accumulated Income Payments (AIP)

 If your child does not utilize all the investment income earned on their RRSP, the remaining earnings can be paid out to you.
-Scenarios when you can request an AIP withdrawal include:
+Examples of scenarios when you can request an AIP withdrawal include:

 - The RESP must have been open for at least 10 years, and the beneficiary must be at least 21 years old and not eligible to receive EAPs.